RomelSan/Sysadmin-Themes/README.md

    The fonts to install are:
    `Caskaydia Cove Nerd Font Complete Windows Compatible.ttf`
    `Sauce Code Pro Nerd Font Complete Windows Compatible.ttf`
+   If you are not using Windows Terminal then i suggest to install the Mono Font version.

 ### Customizing Kitty
 Using Kitty portable on Windows.